Remo Recover

 The starting page of Remo Recover for the Mac is quite different compared to the tiled look of the Windows version.
 They’re quite outdated.
 Design aside, its functionality seems to be just the same.
 There are the options to recover deleted and lost photos which work the same way as the Windows version.

 After that, a window will show you the disks currently connected to the computer.
-For this test, we’ll be using a 32GB SD card with the same contents from the test we did for Windows.
+For this test, we’ll be using a 32GB SD card with the same contents as the test we did for Windows.

 The next window will give you the option to choose what file types Remo will look for in the chosen storage device.
 If you click the little arrow next to the folder, it’ll show individual file types you can choose from.
 You can also limit the size of the files the program will scan at the right side.
 The smaller the file and the fewer file types chosen, the faster the scan will be.

-For this test, I simply chose all types–from Pictures, Music, and Video, and Digital RAW Picture folders–and then clicked “Next.”
+For this test, I simply chose all types–from Pictures, Music, Video, and Digital RAW Picture folders–and then clicked “Next.”

 The scan will then start and show you some details such as the number of files and folders, amount of data, and elapsed time.
 You also have the option to stop the scan at the right side of the progress bar.